Viibrant/Markdown-Converter-app/README.md

-This is a converter I made to convert any url into some markdown which can be shared.
+# Markdown Converter App
+This is an app written with Flutter.

+The purpose of the app is to allow one to share a website into it.
+It takes a copy of the HTML and converts it into Markdown which can be stored.
+This was originally made as I wanted to find a way of representing webpages in Telegram.